 - who the insurance covers – it could be single cover for you or joint cover for you and your partner

-- term of the policy -You can choose the term of the policy.
+- term of the policy -you can choose the term of the policy.
 But your cover usually ends when you reach 60 or 65, depending on your individual policy – so check with your provider

-With most policies you have a ‘cooling off’ period, often 30 days, during which you can cancel a policy and get a refund of any premiums you have paid.
 Always make sure you pay your premiums on time, because if you don’t, your policy could lapse.
 This means that you would not be covered if you make a claim.

 Should you buy serious illness cover as an add-on to your mortgage protection policy?

 One of the most common ways to buy serious illness cover is to include it as an extra benefit on a life insurance policy or a mortgage protection policy.